Vedant-8/NebulaX/README.md

-# NebulaPy
+# NebulaX

-**NebulaPy** is an open-source Python library designed to empower data scientists, machine learning engineers, and researchers to track, organize, and manage their machine learning experiments with ease.
-NebulaPy integrates seamlessly with popular frameworks like TensorFlow, PyTorch, and Scikit-learn, making experiment management efficient and intuitive.
+**NebulaX** is an open-source Python library designed to empower data scientists, machine learning engineers, and researchers to track, organize, and manage their machine learning experiments with ease.
+NebulaX integrates seamlessly with popular frameworks like TensorFlow, PyTorch, and Scikit-learn, making experiment management efficient and intuitive.

 ## Features

 ### 🧪 Experiment Tracking

 - Log hyperparameters, metrics, and other experiment details in an organized manner.
 - Rollback to previous versions of experiments with ease.

 ### 📊 Visualization and Comparisons

 - Visualize key metrics (e.g., accuracy, loss) over time.
 - Compare metrics across experiments for deeper insights.

 ### 📂 Storage Options

 - Save and load experiment data in JSON or SQLite format for easy sharing and reproducibility.

 ### ⚙️ Framework Integrations

 - Track experiments from TensorFlow, PyTorch, and Scikit-learn models seamlessly with built-in integrations.

 ### 🔔 Notifications and Alerts

 - Set notifications for specific metric thresholds to stay informed during training.

 ### 🚀 Advanced Features

 - Tag experiments for better organization.
 - Add, update, and retrieve experiment details effortlessly.